Aespa: 2024–present: Second concert tour, Armageddon, and subsequent releases

+Other ventures

 Endorsements

-On February 10, 2021, Aespa became global ambassadors for Givenchy, the first K-pop artists chosen as such by the French fashion house.
-Later that year in August, Aespa inked endorsement deals with Korean cosmetics brand Clio, Korean skincare brand Mediheal, French sportswear brand Eider and in September for KB Kookmin Bank.
-On November 23, Aespa was selected as muses for Italian fragrance brand Acqua di Parma.
+On February 10, 2021, Aespa became ambassador for Givenchy, the first K-pop artist chosen as such by the French fashion house.
+Later that year in August, Aespa inked endorsement deals with Korean cosmetics brand Clio, Korean skincare brand Mediheal, French sportswear brand Eider, and in September for KB Kookmin Bank.
+In November, Aespa was selected as muse for Italian fragrance brand Acqua di Parma, and Mobile RPG Eternal Return announced collaboration with aespa.

 On April 8, 2022, Aespa became the model for Korean beverage brand Lotte Chilsung's Tamz Zero.
-In August, Aespa became the global ambassador for the Korean sportswear brand MLB.
-In September, Aespa became the global ambassador for Swiss watch and jewelry brand Chopard.
-In December, Aespa became a promotional model for mobile game Epic Seven and duty free store Lotte Duty Free.
+In August, Aespa became the global ambassador for the Korean sportswear brand MLB, selected as new model for Lotte Duty Free.
+On September 1, Aespa became the global ambassador for Swiss watch and jewelry brand Chopard, and was featured in advertisement for Intel.
+In December, Aespa became promotional models for mobile game Epic Seven.

+In October 2023, Crocs released collaboration Aespa x Crocs Stomp Lined Clog.
+On December 8, 2023, Lifestyle brand Urban Sophistication announced a limited-edition capsule collaboration with K-pop group Aespa.
+The capsule collection consists of three iPhone cases named: æconic, Synk Dive and Drama, which all feature Aespa's signature Aurora color and black color inspired by the scene of the "Drama" music video.